ar-Archith/ShadowFox/README.md

-## ShadowFox AI/ML Internship - Beginner Level Task 1: Image Tagging with TensorFlow
+## ShadowFox AI/ML Internship - Beginner Level Task: Image Tagging with TensorFlow

 This repository implements a basic image tagging model using TensorFlow's Keras API.
 The model is trained to classify images of clothing items from the Fashion MNIST dataset into categories like "T-shirt/top," "Dress," or "Sneaker."